ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 The quote “You do not respond to a mosquito bite with a hammer.”, by Patrick L.O.
 Lumumba, comes to mind.
 You can use either the ring deployment model or the feature flag strategy to implement the progressive exposure DevOps practice - in other words, there's no definitive answer, but we use both effectively.

-We use the ring deployment model to progressively expose a new **release** in production, whether it's a hotfix or feature release.
+We use the to progressively expose a new **release** in production, whether it's a hotfix or feature release.
 We use the same strategy for our part-time open source extensions and our commercial product affecting 65,000 engineers and eventually hundred of thousand of users as the blast or impact radius increases.

-Feature flags allows us to progressively reveal new **features** of each release, perform A|B testing, and experiment in production.
+Feature flags allows us to [progressively reveal](https://youtu.be/ed3ziUDq_n0) new **features** of each release, perform A|B testing, and experiment in production.
 Because we're working with cloud services and extensions, we have a continuous feedback loop with our users and the ability to fine tune each release toggling feature flags.

 The [quasi-continuous delivery mode](https://code.facebook.com/posts/270314900139291/rapid-release-at-massive-scale/) is a simplified example of using both strategies to deploy new features to 1% of the users in the first ring, then 20%, 50%, and 100%, continuing with the same pattern to the second ring, and so on.